We’re celebrating 50 years since Churchill College was the first male Cambridge College to vote to admit women.Â

 We’re reflecting on how far Churchill College has come and what it means for and to women who have been part of Churchill College since that time, right through to today.
-We’ll be sharing perspectives, achievements and memories from students, staff and Fellows, past and present, across this academic year.
+Below you can find perspectives, achievements and memories from students, staff and Fellows, past and present.

 Talks, Exhibitions & Recordings